 802 S. Broadway | map |

 It opened in 1927, S. Charles Lee's first theatre design.
-It seats 906 on a lot only 50' wide.
-The interior is intact except for no seats on the main floor.
-They were removed for a film shoot decades ago and never replaced.
+It sat 906 on a lot only 50' wide.
+The interior remained intact except for no seats on the main floor.
+They had been removed for a film shoot decades ago and never replaced.

 855 S. Grand Ave. | map |

-The building was going to reopen in 2016 as a boutique hotel but owner the Chetrit Group had a falling out with several potential operators.
-Stay tuned.
+The building was going to reopen a number of times as various hotel operators came and went.
+The owners, Chetrit Group, had a deal for a late 2018 opening under the management of Journal Hotels.
+Didn't make it.
 The hope is that the auditorium will be revived as a performance space.
 For more information see the page on the Trinity Auditorium.

 933 S. Broadway | map |